spacescan-io/docs/docs/Interns/internListed/InternTemplate.md

 Familiar with  Programmming languages like Python, C, C++ and Java.
 Have good Programming Skills and Communication skills.
 Proficient in Python ,JavaScript and C. Experience in Data Science and Data Analysis.
 Learned Basics of Blockchain.

-# About Chia
+# My experience in Chia

-Chia is based on Blockchain Technology, like bitcoin it is a another type of cryptocurrency.
-It is one type of leading cryptocurrency.
+Chia is upcoming cryptocurrency based on Blockchain Technology, hope to learn more about Chia

 # Want to learn